The Ballet Tradition

 Explore more about the rich history that lead Rena to the world of Ballet

 Anna Pavlova was a famous Russian dancer from the early 20th century.
 She was the godmother to Mrs. Backer’s grandmother, Irine Fokine.
-Pavlova forever changed the ideal for future ballerinas, Pavlova was considered to be technically weak, though ballerinas were expected to be strong technicians at the time.
+Pavlova forever changed the ideal for future ballerinas, she was considered to be technically weak, though ballerinas were expected to be strong technicians at the time.
 She became popular because of her frail, ethereal look.
 Her most famous show piece was the Dying Swan, choreographed by Michel Fokine, Mrs. Backer’s great-great uncle.
-For more information on the life of Anna Pavlova, click here: Anna Pavlova or notablebiographies.com

 Michel Fokine (1880-1942), Mrs. Backer’s great-great uncle, paved the way for new freedoms in dance and brought Russian Classical Ballet into the 20th century.
 He was born in St. Petersburg 1880 into a well-to-do family.
 He was accepted into the Imperial Ballet School and after his studies he joined the Imperial Marinsky Theatre as a soloist.
 He served as a choreographer for many great ballets still performed today.